-The connections No. 7 to No. 10 on Terminal Block X0 can be used as either inputs or outputs.
-The configuration is carried out in the Device Configurator.
-Depending on the configuration, the technical data corresponds to that of a purely digital input or output:
+Terminal numbers No. 7 to No. 10 on Terminal Block X0 can be used as either inputs or outputs.
+Configuration takes place in the Device Configurator.
+Depending on the configuration, the technical data corresponds to that of a normal digital input or output: